 After all, how can good levels of customer service be maintained if there are fewer people around to give it?

-Fortunately, I believe there is some good news though.
-In my experience of having purchasing power in both schools and local authorities, there is a high degree of inertia when it comes to choosing suppliers, especially in the short term, and where the amount to be spent is below a certain threshold.
+There is a high degree of inertia when it comes to choosing educational suppliers, especially in the short term, and where the amount to be spent is below a certain threshold.

 There are two main reasons for this.